maya33/alx-low_level_programming/0x0B-malloc_free/README.md

-Impelementation of memory allocation in C programming
+C programming to use memory allocation